-The following Dispute Resolution guidance note Produced in partnership with David W Carter of The Sheriffs Office provides comprehensive and up to date legal information covering:
+The following Dispute Resolution practice note produced in partnership with David W Carter of The Sheriffs Office provides comprehensive and up to date legal information covering:

 This Practice Note has been produced by enforcement specialists, The Sheriffs Office.
 It guides users through the process of enforcing a warrant of control obtained from the County Court as a method of enforcing a money judgment; whereby the judgment creditor takes control (seizes) the judgment debtor’s goods and sells them, keeping the proceeds of sale in discharge of the judgment debt.
 We have included within this Practice Note links to our other content for the detail of the legislative provisions, where appropriate.

 For a flowchart summary of the process, see: Enforcement of warrant of control—flowchart.